mui/material-ui/docs/src/pages/customization/theming/theming-ja.md

 ### カスタム変数

-When using Material-UI's theme with the [styling solution](/styles/basics/) or [any others](/guides/interoperability/#themeprovider). テーマに変数を追加すると、どこでも使用できるので便利です。 例えば：
+When using Material-UI's theme with the [styling solution](/styles/basics/) or [any others](/guides/interoperability/#themeprovider), it can be convenient to add additional variables to the theme so you can use them everywhere. 例えば：

 {{"demo": "pages/customization/theming/CustomStyles.js"}}